samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

      Select "Tools > Build System > Go" and click "Tools > Build" to run your .go program.

+     A pop-up console will open and show your outputs.
+The console also can take inputs.

      ** N.B: here, "xxxxxx.go" program is the main .go program.